supminn/neoG_videoLibrary/ReadME.md

 **Password:** Testing1

-# Instructions on using SupMart locally.
+# Instructions on using SupVision locally.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).